adrian-salajan/adrian-salajan.github.io/_posts/2020-10-03-assigment-is-broken.md

 In `readNumberPlusReadNumberInlined` we read TWICE from the console.

 The two programs are not the same anymore!
-The nice and intuitive meaning of {% ihighlight scala %} = {% endihighlight %} is lost.
+The nice and intuitive meaning of ` = ` is lost.
 We can no longer refactor easily because we have to think about the effects which generate the values, _when_ did they happen.

-In this case {% ihighlight scala %} = {% endihighlight %} assigns only the value provided by the effect of reading from the console.
+In this case ` = ` assigns only the value provided by the effect of reading from the console.
-> In this sense {% ihighlight scala %} = {% endihighlight %} is broken, it does not work as the equals from math, the left side is not truly equal to the right side.
+> In this sense ` = ` is broken, it does not work as the equals from math, the left side is not truly equal to the right side.
 It assigns the value,
 > but loses the effect which generated the value.
 This makes refactoring harder since the effect is left
 > to the programmers mind and memory to manage it and keep track of.

 ### The fix

-The good news is that we can fix {% ihighlight scala %} = {% endihighlight %} and make it have the meaning of equals from math.
+The good news is that we can fix ` = ` and make it have the meaning of equals from math.
 The trick is to also keep track of the effect in the type itself, not just the value.
 Our new type will contain: effect + value.